michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

 <hub> $ oc apply -f limitrange-policy.yaml
 ```

-Make sure that cluster-a is compliant to the policy by navigating to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.
+Make sure that _local-cluster_ is compliant to the policy by navigating to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.

-Make sure that the LimitRange object is created in cluster-a -
+Make sure that the LimitRange object is created in _local-cluster_ -

-* Log into cluster-a -
+* Log into _local-cluster_ -

 ```
 <managed cluster> $ oc login -u admin -p <password> https://api.cluster.2222.sandbox.opentlc.com:6443